S-CFE: Simple Counterfactual Explanations: Introduction

 To capture these requirements, one would ideally solve the following optimization problem to find a CFE for a given factual data point $\boldsymbol{x}_f$

 which we refer to as the \emph{canonical form} of a CFE.
 The key technical challenge lies in the fact that the objective terms can be \emph{non-convex} and \emph{non-smooth}, due to the use of complex classifiers, intricate distance measures to the data manifold, and sparsity terms, such as those introduced by $\ell_0$ regularizers.
 Additionally, the actionable set imposes constraints on how much the CFE can change.
 Numerous methods have tackled partial aspects of this problem, often tailoring their approaches to specific classifiers, plausibility, or sparsity constraints.
-For example, \citep{artelt2020convex} generates CFEs for simple linear classifiers and decision trees, while \citep{tsiourvas2024manifold} focuses on ReLU neural networks (NNs) using the Local Outlier Factor (LOF) metric as a plausibility constraint.
-For a comprehensive survey, see \citep{verma2024counterfactual}.

-\paragraph{Our Contributions:} \begin{enumerate} \item We introduce S-CFE ({\bfseries S}imple {\bfseries C}ounter{\bfseries f}actual {\bfseries E}xplanations), a \emph{simple} method to solve the canonical formulation in \cref{canonicalform}, using the Accelerated Proximal Gradient (APG) method \citep{beck2009fast}. \item Our method is capable of handling smooth non-convex objectives and non-smooth $\ell_p$ (where $0 \leq p < 1$) regularizers.
+For example, \cite{artelt2020convex} generate CFEs for simple linear classifiers and decision trees, while \cite{tsiourvas2024manifold} focus on ReLU neural networks (NNs) using the Local Outlier Factor (LOF) metric as a plausibility constraint.
+For a comprehensive survey, see \citep{verma2024counterfactual}. \paragraph{Our Contributions:} \begin{enumerate} \item We introduce S-CFE ({\bfseries S}imple {\bfseries C}ounter{\bfseries f}actual {\bfseries E}xplanations), a \emph{simple} method to solve the canonical formulation in \cref{canonicalform}, using the Accelerated Proximal Gradient (APG) method \citep{beck2009fast}. \item Our method is capable of handling smooth non-convex objectives and non-smooth $\ell_p$ (where $0 \leq p < 1$) regularizers.
 This enables our approach to seamlessly incorporate various classifiers and plausibility measures while producing \emph{sparser} solutions, that are \emph{actionable}. \item Extensive evaluations on real-world datasets show significant improvements over existing methods, particularly in sparsity and adherence to the data manifold, which is crucial for generating meaningful CFEs. \end{enumerate} In summary, our proposed method addresses the key challenges in generating CFEs, offering a practical and effective tool for enhancing the interpretability of classifiers.
 This advancement is particularly valuable in safety-critical domains, where understanding and trusting classifier decisions is essential.